tywong/cuhk-csci3150/examples/chapter4_part1/README.md

 - `max_stack.c`.
 This program allocates a space of 8MB on the stack.
 It usually fails unless you use the command `ulimit` to change the stack size limit.

+- `stack_overflow.c`.
+This program allocates stack space through recursion.
+The main function already allocates stack space of more than 8000KB.
+The recursive function ``recursion`` keeps allocating an extra 40KB of stack space through its local variables.

 - `malloc_distance.c`.
 This program demonstrates the distance (in bytes) between two adjacent allocated memory blocks.
 The distance implies that the `malloc()` call reserves space for each `malloc()` call.

   Note importantly that this example only works how the amount of allocation is smaller than 128KB.
 Beyond 128KB, `malloc()` uses `mmap()` for memory allocation.